Can You Become A Screenwriter Without A Degree? Pros & Cons.

 Last but not least, I can’t recommend enough that you try to get in and get out of film school as quickly as possible.

-Student debt can bog down a creative career and hurt your chances of ever getting ahead.
+Student debt can bog down a creative career and hurt your chances of succeeding.
 Instead, you are constantly burdened with the need to make money to pay off your loans.

-Even as a transfer student, I still had around $20,000 in loans by the time I left my school.
+As a transfer student, I still had around $20,000 in loans by the time I left school.

-While many film schools make it worth your while with fancy equipment and pristine facilities, it’s always a smart decision to be financially frugal, even when investing in your future.
+While many film schools offer fancy equipment and pristine facilities, it’s always a smart decision to be financially frugal, even when investing in your future.

-Think about it like this: a degree is not a guarantee of a job.
+Think about it like this: a degree is not a job guarantee.
 Even a great script is no guarantee that you’ll become a working screenwriter.
-Only with hard work, dedication, and the fortitude to not give up after 99 no’s will you get your opportunity.
+You get your opportunity only with hard work, dedication, and the fortitude to not give up after 99 no’s.

-Make sure you’re prepared for it by writing as much as you can, whenever you can, and never stop reading screenplays!
+Make sure you’re prepared for it by writing as much as possible, whenever you can, and never stop reading screenplays!
 That’s the best education you can get anywhere.

 Read what sells.
 Read the classics.
 Read bad scripts.
 Read everything!
 And never stop writing!